cmkonrad/AIS-processing/README.md

 -	Reports proportion of MMSIs that are new each month
 -	Excludes and reports incidences of MMSIs with <7 or >9 digit MMSIs

-**Step 2:** Compare to clean list to find ships without matches
+**Step 2:** Compare to clean list to find ships without matches (optional)

--	Input: data frame of already validated vessel information (e.g. CleanShipData_2018_02_22.csv)
+-	Input: data frame of already validated vessel information (e.g. example.validatedvessels.csv)
 -	Output: vector of new MMSIs that aren’t already in the validated dataset
 -	Step can be omitted if there is no validated vessel information available